ConorForsey/NeverForget/README.md

 # NeverForget
-Personal project used to develop my knowledge in ASP.NET, Docker, Git, APIs, Reachjs, SQL and Json
+Personal project used to develop my knowledge in ASP.NET, Docker, Git, APIs, Reachjs, SQL and Json.